john-h-kastner/regex-complement-prolog/regex.md

 could be used in Prolog, but it is not desirable.
-Instead, we can opt for an approach similar what would be used in the functional paradigm: a function takes as part of its input the current identifier value, and returns with its output and additional value for the next available identifier.
-The problem with this approach is that we explicitly thread some state though the program.
-To avoid this overhead, something similar to the state monad in Haskell can be used.
+Instead, we can opt for an approach similar what would be used in the functional paradigm: a function takes as part of its input the current identifier value, and returns with its output an additional value for the next available identifier.
+The problem with this approach is that we need to explicitly thread some state though the program.
+To avoid this overhead, something similar to the state monad in Haskell migh be used.

-In Prolog, the state monad is approximated using a DCG.
+In Prolog, a similar effect can be obtained by using a DCG.
 The current identifier value is tracked as the first and only element of the list being processed.
 When an identifier is needed, the value is removed from the list, incremented, and added back onto the list.
 The original value can then be used as an